robustUTEP/arch1-tokenizer/README.md

   - Multiple source files (and headers with declarations)
   - A pointer-based data structure (linked list of structs)
 - Design a comprehensible small program in the C language.
-- You may refer to the [Grading and Course Learning Outcomes webpage](https://sites.google.com/site/arch1utep/course-learning-outcomes) for an in depth explanation of the grading criteria.
+- You may refer to the syllabus, course info, and assignment for an in depth explanation of the grading criteria and expectations.

 # Grading